-- (2) At June 30, 2017, \$7.5 million was included in cash and cash equivalents on our condensed consolidated balance sheet, with the difference included in short-term investments on our condensed consolidated balance sheet. - (3) Included in short-term investments on our condensed consolidated balance sheet. - (4) At June 30, 2017, \$2.5 million was included in cash and cash equivalents on our condensed consolidated balance sheet, with the difference included in short-term investments on our condensed consolidated balance sheet. - (5) At June 30, 2017 and December 31, 2016, \$1.4 million and \$9.3 million, respectively, was included in cash and cash equivalents on our condensed consolidated balance sheet, with the difference included in short-term investments on our condensed consolidated balance sheet.
+- (1) Included in cash and cash equivalents on our condensed consolidated balance sheet. - (2) Included in short-term investments on our condensed consolidated balance sheet. - (3) At December 31, 2016, \$9.3 million was included in cash and cash equivalents on our condensed consolidated balance sheet, with the difference included in short-term investments on our condensed consolidated balance sheet.